 competition, and six 30-minutes programmes.
 In addition to showing

-these events and the Opening Ceremony on SPORTV, Brazil will have
+these events and the Opening Ceremony on SPORTV,

 coverage in the form or news and sports programmes on its other eight